 - EPC (valid rating, in writing)

-- Renters' Rights Act Information Sheet (for existing tenancies, served by 31 May 2026)
+- Renters' Rights Act Information Sheet (for tenancies already in writing on 1 May 2026, served by 31 May 2026)

 - Deposit protection certificate and prescribed information within 30 days of payment